sherbondy/convox.github.io/_services/postgresql.md

     $ convox services create postgres pg1
     Creating postgres (pg1)...
 CREATING

 This kicks off the provisioning of a Postgres database on the Amazon RDS service.
 Creation can take up to 15 minutes.
-To find out When the database becomes available, use the following command:
+To find out if the database available, use the following command:

     $ convox services info pg1
     Name    postgres